zly2006/Pumpkin/CONTRIBUTING.md

 ## Getting Started

-The easiest way to get started is by asking for help in our [discord](https://discord.gg/wT8XjrjKkf).
+The easiest way to get started is by asking for help in [our Discord server](https://discord.gg/wT8XjrjKkf).

 ### How to Contribute